 The consent form that you will be asked to sign before the tissue is collected will explain all relevant options in detail.
-The tissue we store will be for your own use; it can never be used for any other patient.
-When you no longer require the tissue it will either be destroyed by incineration or, if you wish, it will be used for ethically approved research.
-You will have an opportunity to discuss this in detail when you meet with the doctor from the Oxford OTCP service.
+The tissue we store will be for your daughter's use only; it can never be used for any other patient.
+When she no longer requires the tissue it will either be destroyed by incineration or, if it is your / her wish, it will be used for ethically approved research.
+You and your daughter (if appropriate) will have an opportunity to discuss this in detail when you meet with the doctor from the Oxford OTCP service.